pwlmc/morando/README.md

-# Spacious Architecture
+# Morando

-Modular Monolith Architecture for Component-Based and Reactive Front-End Apps
+The Toolkit for Layered, Modular, Scalable JS Projects.